Near Courtland in Nicollet County, Minnesota — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Brighton United Methodist Church (here, next to this marker); Courtland (approx. 5.9 miles away); New Sweden Creamery (approx. 7 miles away); Bernadotte Co-op Creamery (approx. 7.1 miles away); Bernadotte Lutheran Church Monument (approx. 7.3 miles away); Bernadotte Lutheran Church (approx. 7.3 miles away); The Evacuation of New Ulm (approx. 7.3 miles away); Gänseviertel (Goosetown) (approx. 7.6 miles away).
 Touch for a list and map of all markers in Courtland.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 384 times since then and 20 times this year.
+It was originally submitted on May 7, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 429 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on May 7, 2014, by Keith L of Wisconsin Rapids, Wisconsin.